How to Convert an Image to PDF in Google Drive

 - Go to Google Drive and sign in.

-- Select Open with → Google Docs.
+- Click Open with → Google Docs.

 Google Docs opens with the original image at the top and the extracted text below it.
-Take a moment to check both.
-OCR is accurate but not perfect, especially for handwritten text or unusual fonts.
+If OCR worked, the text below should match the text printed in the image.

 Reviewing and Downloading as PDF